hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - reduce unnessesary information
                 - to not confuse the clerk
             - provides documentation when additional explanation is required

+- examining documents
+    - preparing
+        - identify documents to explore
+        - consider how they will be accessed
+            - language & cultural barriers
+        - acknowledge and address biases in humans
+        - consider relevance of document
+        - be clear about what to searching
+        - consider ethical documents
+            - eg: confidential documents
+        - consider alternative sources (if requested)
+    - examining
+        - gather relevant documents
+        - develop organization and management
+        - produce data flow diagram
+        - determine src/dst of documents
+        - make copies of originals for annotations
+        - assess authenticity
+        - examine
+            - purposes
+            - background information
+            - the content
+        - keep records of observations

 ## Design